rads30/rads30/README.md

 **Master in Computer Engineering**
 *Mumbai University* | Mumbai, India| GPA: 8.0/10.0

-**Bachelor of Technology in Computer Science**
+**Bachelor in Computer Engineering**
-*Mumbai universityy* | Mumbai, India
+*Mumbai university* | Mumbai, India

+## Previous Job Experience

+**Nehvij Technologies**
+*At Nehvij Technologies, I worked for 5 years as a Data Analyst, supporting web analytics, reporting, and data-driven decision-making.
+Since the company builds mobile apps, games, and custom software, I worked closely with cross-functional teams to analyze user behavior, track product performance, and build dashboards using SQL, Google Analytics, and Power BI.
+I focused on understanding how users interacted with our digital products and turning that data into actionable insights for marketing, product, and leadership teams.

 ## 🎯 Current Focus

 I am currently focused on applying my data analytics expertise to drive decision-making and operational efficiency in fast-paced, mission-driven organizations.
 My interests include:Building insightful dashboards and reporting systems using SQL, Power BI, and Python,Supporting product, finance, and marketing teams with data-driven recommendations
-,Leveraging customer behavior analysis and funnel metrics to optimize eCommerce growth,Contributing to socially impactful industries such as healthcare, public service, and women's wellness,Exploring opportunities that combine strategic thinking with hands-on analytics at scale
+,Leveraging customer behavior analysis and funnel metrics to optimize eCommerce growth,Contributing to socially impactful industries such as healthcare, public service, and women's wellness,Exploring opportunities that combine strategic thinking with hands-on analytics at scale.

 ## 📫 Let's Connect!